65 Law Firms Pilot Mansfield Rule 2.0 to Boost Diversity in Leadership Ranks

 “The Rooney Rule was revolutionary.
 We now benefit from standing on the shoulders of giants with the Mansfield Rule,” said Caren Ulrich Stacy, CEO of Diversity Lab.
 “Leveraging lessons learned from the NFL and recent research that shows it is important to interview more than one diverse candidate, we are incredibly well positioned to diversify the top ranks of the legal profession.”

-The next iteration of the Mansfield Rule 2.0, launching July 16, 2018, will include LGBTQ+ lawyers in addition to women and attorneys of color.
-Also new, Mansfield 2.0 will measure consideration for participation in client pitch meetings and request that participating law firms make appointment and election processes transparent to all lawyers in their firms.
+Mansfield Rule 2.0, the next iteration of the Rule, launched July 16, 2018 and included LGBTQ+ lawyers in addition to women and attorneys of color.
+Also new, Mansfield 2.0 measures consideration for participation in client pitch meetings and request that participating law firms make appointment and election processes transparent to all lawyers in their firms.

 As part of the yearlong certification process, the Diversity Lab team checks in with each participating firm monthly through group knowledge sharing calls and also more formally through a one-on-one six- and twelve-month data collection process.

 The results at the six month check-in point for the inaugural pilot showed that significant cultural and procedural changes have already occurred at the participating firms within the first few months of the reporting period.
 Key findings include:

 - Before adopting the Mansfield Rule, only 20% of the 44 participating firms tracked the diversity of candidates considered for lateral senior associate and partner openings, and only 30% had formally tracked the diversity of candidates for leadership and governance roles.

 - As a result of the Mansfield Rule, 95% of participating firms experienced an increase in formal discussions among firm leaders regarding broadening the pool of diverse candidate for appointments to leadership positions and lateral hiring; 83% of participating firms reported an increase in formal discussions regarding broadening the pool for partnership promotions.